robbeykaaso/rea2/docs/frm/qsgModel.md

         img_2: {
             type: "image",  //the type of imageObject
             path: "c:/xxx/xx.png",  //the path of the image in the imagePool or file system
-            range: [0, 0, 400, 400]  //the view port of the image, the default is the boundbox of it },
+            range: [0, 0, 400, 400],  //the view port of the image, the default is the boundbox of it
+            caption: "Text",  //the text value
+            color: "green"  //the text color
+        },
         shp_0: {
             type: "poly",  //the type of polyObject which inherits from shapeObject